costoffreedom/costoffreedom-book/book/opening:freedom/costs-of-openness.md

 hopes, steps to results that are interesting.
 Openness here means that I open up my mind and show you not only that I can do this thing, but how I do it, so that you know that each time I do it, the answer is true.
 And thus you can do it too.
-It is open and open.
+It is open and open.</p>

-In order to be relevant, mathematics needs two things: to be true and to be interesting.
+<p>In order to be relevant, mathematics needs two things: to be true and to be
+interesting.
 One of the downsides of open publishing is that spotting the interesting becomes harder, because there are no gatekeepers who polish, edit, review and perhaps reject the ugly dross.
 We have to use coding as a